Murder, She Wrote: U.S. television ratings

-Cancelled reboot
+Canceled reboot

 Deadline Hollywood reported in October 2013 that NBC was planning a reboot of the series, starring Octavia Spencer as a "hospital administrator and amateur sleuth who self-publishes her first mystery novel."
 The next month, Lansbury said that while she was a fan of Spencer, she was not a fan of using the title; she said "I think it's a mistake to call it Murder, She Wrote because Murder, She Wrote will always be about Cabot Cove and this wonderful little group of people who told those lovely stories and enjoyed a piece of that place, and also enjoyed Jessica Fletcher, who is a rare and very individual kind of person."
 It was decided by producers that Spencer's character would not be named Jessica Fletcher, for only Lansbury could play Fletcher.
 On January 21, 2014, Deadline Hollywood announced that the reboot would not be going forward.

 Film adaptation

-On September 9, 2023, it was revealed that a film adaptation of the series is in the early stages of development at Universal Pictures.
+On September 9, 2023, it was revealed that a film adaptation of the series was in the early stages of development at Universal Pictures.
 Dumb Money screenwriters Lauren Schuker Blum and Rebecca Angelo will write the script while Amy Pascal acts as producer.
 On December 16, 2024, it was announced that Phil Lord and Christopher Miller were joining as producers.

 Jamie Lee Curtis told Entertainment Tonight in July 2025 that the movie was close to shooting.
-“It’s… happening,” said the Academy Award–winning actress, who will take on the role of Jessica Fletcher.
+"It's… happening," said the Academy Award–winning actress, who will take on the role of Jessica Fletcher.
+In January 2026, it was announced that Jason Moore would direct the feature.
+In March 2026, it was reported that the film had set a December 22, 2027 release date.
+The following month however, the film was pushed back to February 4, 2028.